abhishekmallav/Quadratic-Equation-Calculator/README.md

 # Quadratic-Equation-Calculator

-### GUI Quadratic Equation Solver in Python using Tkinter
+### GUI Quadratic Equation Calculator in Python using Tkinter

 required dependencies can be installed by